skorobahatko/skorobahatko/README.md

 ### Hi there!
-My name is Max, im Trainee/Junior Full-Stack Web Developer.
+My name is Max, im Junior Full-Stack Web Developer.

 <!--
 **skorobahatko/skorobahatko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.